Lenddo/ruby-lenddo/README.md

 *Use Lenddo services while keeping your own branding*

 The white label package comes in two service calls made to Lenddo which are meant to allow you to utilize Lenddo services without having the user leave your own ecosystem.
+To use run `require 'lenddo/white_label_client'`

 ### PartnerToken